abhiyanbeta/git/README.md

 `git checkout <name of branch>`

 ### Merge branches
-You can merge your other branch into the main master branch by running:
+You can merge your other branch into the main branch by running:

 `git merge <name of branch>`